osquery/osquery/docs/wiki/installation/install-macos.md

 /usr/local/bin/osqueryi -> /opt/osquery/lib/osquery.app/Contents/MacOS/osqueryd
 /usr/local/bin/osqueryctl -> /opt/osquery/lib/osquery.app/Contents/Resources/osqueryctl
 ```

 **Note:** With the release of osquery 5.x, osquery is now installed as an app bundle at `/opt/osquery/lib/osquery.app`.
 The new location for `osqueryd` and `osqueryctl` is inside the app bundle at `/opt/osquery/lib/osquery.app/Contents/MacOS/osqueryd` and `/opt/osquery/lib/osquery.app/Contents/Resources/osqueryctl` respectively.
 Symlinks to `osqueryi` and `osqueryctl` are provided in `/usr/local/bin` for convenience.

 This package does **not** install a LaunchDaemon to start `osqueryd`.
 You may use the `osqueryctl start` script to copy the sample launch daemon job plist and associated configuration into place.

 ### Note on upgrading from osquery 4.x to 5.x

-When upgrading from older versions to newer, osquery itself does not provide a mechanisim to stop the service of older version, upgrade osquery, and then restart the service.
+When upgrading from older versions to newer, osquery itself does not provide a mechanism to stop the service of older version, upgrade osquery, and then restart the service.

 ### Post installation steps